BRIAN GRIMM (Madison, WI) – Solo Violoncello & 古琴 Guqin Chinese zither

 Audiences and music critics most often describe Brian Grimm’s performances as: beautiful, transportive & meditative.
-In Grimm’s solo set, you will hear dances of the unaccompanied Bach cello suites; dulcet turquoise tones of the seven-string Guqin zither from China; ever popular melodies of the Erhu Chinese fiddle adapted for cello; as well as original compositions from his dance/theatre scores & solo albums.
+In Grimm’s solo set, you will hear dances of the unaccompanied Bach cello suites; dulcet turquoise tones of the seven-string Guqin zither from China; ever popular melodies of the Erhu Chinese fiddle adapted for cello; North Indian Classical Ragas; and original compositions from his dance & theatre scores.
 Being that Grimm is a musical polyglot, it is also worth mentioning that he has studied Flamenco from his brother AJ (guitarist – The Brothers Grimm), North Indian Classical music from Sitar virtuoso Pt.
 Sugato Nag, in addition to performing Jazz, Free Improvisation & New Music repertoire for 15 years.
 These studies of music from around the world, both ancient and modern, find their way into every piece that Grimm performs and gives him a flexibility to tailor each performance specifically to the venue & audience he may encounter.

 Grimm graduated with honors from Butler University (IN), earning a Bachelor of Music Composition; with additional studies in jazz, cello performance & traditional Chinese music.
 Since graduating, BCG has found a niche composing and performing scores for dance and theatre.
 A frequent collaborator in Madison’s experimental music scene, he “…produces adept and twisted instrumental hip-hop.
 In performances with Julian Lynch’s band and various jazz and improvisational groups around town, Grimm draws on both formal music studies and avant-garde extremes.”
 (Arts Extract Podcast, 2014)